brucemwalker/gs_tools/plugnplay/README.md

 ```

 Save that in a file called `cfg.xml` in the web server and all
-GRP26XX phones will read it.
+GRP26XX and GXPXXXX phones will read it.

 ## See also